-The site of the proposed underpass is at the crossover point between High Street and Crown Road in Grays town centre and is designed to provide uninterrupted passage between the north and south sides of High Street under the Essex Thameside rail line, as shown in section 1.5.
-The main town centre uses (comprising a shopping centre, major supermarket, small scale retail and business uses) are concentrated to the North of the railway line.
+The site of the proposed underpass is at the crossover point between High Street and Crown Road in Grays' Town Centre and is designed to provide uninterrupted passage between the north and south sides of High Street under the London/Southend rail line.
+The main town centre uses comprising shopping centre, major supermarket, small scale retail and business uses are concentrated to the North of the railway line.
 However, the southern side of the railway line hosts important civic functions such as the Council Offices, the South Essex College Thurrock Campus and the Beehive Voluntary Community Resource Centre as well as important open space in Kilverts Field and Grays Beach Park and the Thames riverfront.
 The level crossing is a clear barrier to pedestrian movement between the two areas.